Bhargava-Srinivasan/n8n-installation-guide/README.md

 docker rm -f n8n
 ```

-🔗 Access the n8n UI at: http://localhost:5678
+🔗 The n8n UI will be available at: http://localhost:5678

 ---